Solar Power, Battery storage, Solar Hot Water and Heat Pump Frequently Asked Questions

 After you recover your initial investment, the savings are yours to spend on yourself and your family, year after year.

-The best Solahart unit for your needs will depend on the following key factors:
+The best unit for your needs will depend on the following key factors:

-- How many people in the home & their typical hot water usage
+• How many people in the home & your typical hot water usage

-To choose the best water heater for your family, call your local Solahart expert who will help you pick the right unit for your current and future circumstances.
+To choose the best water heater for your family, call Adelaide Solar Systems (81520314) who will help you pick the right unit for your current and future circumstances.

-If your current hot water system breaks down Solahart can have you back in hot water within 24 hours in most instances.
+If your current hot water system breaks down Adelaide Solar Systems can have you back in hot water within 24 hours in most instances.
 Why do solar water heaters have boosters?
 All solar water heaters include gas or electric boosters to ensure you have hot water even during the colder, darker days of winter and on those rainy days we have from time to time.
-By selecting the right Solahart model for your area and your family’s hot water usage patterns, you can ensure you minimise the need to use the booster.

-Is there an alternative to putting the tank on the roof?
+Is there an alternative to putting the solar tank on the roof?

-Solahart’s revolutionary range of Streamline Split System solar water heaters allows you to enjoy all the benefits of Solahart’s advanced solar technology – without the tank on the roof.
+The revolutionary range of Split System Solar water heaters & Heat Pump hot water systems allows you to enjoy all the benefits of advanced solar and heat pump technology – without the tank on the roof.

-The Solahart Streamline system locates the low profile collectors on your roof, with the tank installed at ground level.
-Alternatively you can choose the Solahart Synergy heat pump.
+The Solar split system locates the low profile collectors on your roof, with the tank installed at ground level.
+Alternatively you can choose the High efficiency heat pump units which are externally ground mounted adjacent a gully.
 The heat pump technology extracts heat from the surrounding air, there are no solar collectors at all.
+Heat Pumps are a perfect solution for households with loads of excess solar energy during the day.

 Our Customers Say